There’s a Prostitute in My Rental Property!

 Within a few weeks the apartment was empty, clean, got new paint, new floors, new fixtures, and could pass a black light test.
 It’s as if nothing happened in the first place.

 Bad experiences like this aren’t going to stop me from being a successful investor.
 On the contrary!
-As I rack up more and more bad experiences, the lessons I learn from them actually strengthen me.
+As I rack up more and more bad experiences, the lessons learned actually strengthen me.

 A couple of takeaways I will never forget: